-Give overworked pastors a plan to say no to the expectations of others, lead out of their calling & gifts, and deploy disciples for ministry.
+Coaching to give overworked pastors a plan to say no to the expectations of others, fulfill their God-given calling, and deploy disciples for ministry.

-Help churches transition from teaching people about Jesus to training people to lovingly obey Jesus.
+Training to help stagnant churches transition from teaching people about Jesus to training people to lovingly obey Jesus together.

 1) FREE CONSULTATION

-Schedule a free 30 minute consultation with Weston Bryant, the Founder of Commission Leadership.
+Schedule a free 30 minute conversation with Weston Bryant, the Founder of Commission Leadership.
 Ask questions and share your story so you can discern how this ministry can best serve you.